Naios/function2/Readme.md

   - **r-value (one-shot) functions** `ReturnType operator() (Args...) &&`
     - one-shot functions which are invalidated after the first call (can be mixed with `const`, `volatile` and `noexcept`).
 Can only wrap callable objects which call operator is also qualified as `&&` (r-value callable).
 Normal (*C*) functions are considered to be r-value callable by default.
   - **noexcept functions** `ReturnType operator() (Args...) noexcept`
     - such functions are guaranteed not to throw an exception (can be mixed with `const`, `volatile` and `&&`).
 Can only wrap functions or callable objects which call operator is also qualified as `noexcept`.
 Requires enabled C++17  compilation to work (support is detected automatically).
+Empty function calls to such a wrapped function will lead to a call to `std::abort` regardless the wrapper is configured to support exceptions or not (see [adapt function2](#adapt-function2)).
 * **Multiple overloads**: The library is capable of providing multiple overloads:
   ```cpp
   fu2::function<int(std::vector<int> const&),